Chemical Emergencies

 What to Do if You Are at the Scene of a Chemical Accident

-Call 9-1-1 or the local fire department to report the nature and location
+- Call 9-1-1 or the local fire department to

 of the accident as soon as possible.
-Alerting local authorities to
+Alerting local

 a major chemical emergency immediately may help reduce potential injury